feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_circuits.md

 1. Right-click cortical area
 2. Select **Add to Region**
-3. Choose new parent region
+3. Choose new parent circuit
 4. Click **Move**

 The area moves, maintaining all connections.

 ### Removing Areas from Region

-To move an area to the parent region:
+To move an area to the parent circuit:
 1. Right-click area
 2. Select **Add to Region**
-3. Choose the parent region
+3. Choose the parent circuit
 4. Confirm

 ### Nesting Regions

 Regions can contain other regions:
-1. Right-click a region node
+1. Right-click a circuit node
 2. Select **Add to Region**
 3. Choose a destination region
 4. The region moves with all its contents